sinedied/smoke/README.md

 Just drop a bunch of (JSON) files in a folder and you're ready to go!

-**Smoke** is a file-based, convention over configuration mock server that can fill your API mocking needs without any complex setup.
-Yet, it supports many advanced features and dynamic mocks for almost any situation:

-- Use folders and file names to describe API routes and REST methods
-- Use templates to generate responses based on input queries and route parameters
-- Add / edit / remove mocks without restarting the server
-- Generate mocks with JavaScript for more complex responses
-- Define different mock sets to simulate various scenarii (errors...), with fallback
-- Customize headers and status code if needed, automatically detect content-type if not specified

 #### Basic mock example:
 1. Create a file named `get_api#hello.json`:
     ```json